 Suicide Prevention: Evidence-Based Strategies is a 3-hour online continuing education (CE) course that reviews evidence-based research and offers strategies for screening, assessment, treatment, and prevention of suicide in both adolescents and adults.
 Suicide is one of the leading causes of death in the United States.
 In 2015, 44,193 people killed themselves.
 The Centers for Disease Control and Prevention (CDC) notes, “Suicide is a serious but preventable public health problem that can have lasting harmful effects on individuals, families, and communities.”
 People who attempt suicide but do not die face potentially serious injury or disability, depending on the method used in the attempt.
 Depression and other mental health issues follow the suicide attempt.
 Family, friends, and coworkers are negatively affected by suicide.
 Shock, anger, guilt, and depression arise in the wake of this violent event.
 Even the community as a whole is affected by the loss of a productive member of society, lost wages not spent at local businesses, and medical costs.
 The CDC estimates that suicides result in over 44 billion dollars in work loss and medical costs.
 Prevention is key: reducing risk factors and promoting resilience.
 This course will provide a review of evidence-based studies so that healthcare professionals are informed on this complex subject.
 Information from the suicide prevention technical package from the Centers for Disease Control and Prevention will be provided.
 Included also are strategies for screening and assessment, prevention considerations, methods of treatment, and resources for choosing evidence-based suicide prevention programs.
 Course #30-97 | 2017 | 60 pages | 20 posttest questions

-This online course provides instant access to the course materials (PDF download) and CE test.
-After enrolling, click on My Account and scroll down to My Active Courses.
-From here you’ll see links to download/print the course materials and take the CE test (you can print the test to mark your answers on it while reading the course document).
+These online courses provide instant access to the course materials (PDF download) and CE test (you can print the test to mark your answers on it while reading the course document).
 Successful completion of the online CE test (80% required to pass, 3 chances to take) and course evaluation are required to earn a certificate of completion.
 Click here to learn more.
 Have a question?
 Contact us.
 We’re here to help!

 Professional Development Resources is a nonprofit educational corporation 501(c)(3) organized in 1992.
-We are approved to sponsor continuing education by the American Psychological Association (APA); the National Board of Certified Counselors (NBCC ACEP #5590); the Association of Social Work Boards (ASWB); the American Occupational Therapy Association (AOTA); the American Speech-Language-Hearing Association (ASHA); the Commission on Dietetic Registration (CDR); the Alabama State Board of Occupational Therapy; the Florida Boards of Social Work, Mental Health Counseling and Marriage and Family Therapy (#BAP346), Psychology & School Psychology, Dietetics & Nutrition, Speech-Language Pathology and Audiology, and Occupational Therapy Practice; the Ohio Counselor, Social Worker & MFT Board and Board of Speech-Language Pathology and Audiology; the South Carolina Board of Professional Counselors & MFTs (#193); and the Texas Board of Examiners of Marriage & Family Therapists (#114) and State Board of Social Worker Examiners; and are CE Broker compliant (all courses are reported within a few days of completion).
+We are approved to sponsor continuing education by the American Psychological Association (APA); the National Board of Certified Counselors (NBCC); the Association of Social Work Boards (ASWB); the American Occupational Therapy Association (AOTA); the American Speech-Language-Hearing Association (ASHA); the Commission on Dietetic Registration (CDR); the Alabama State Board of Occupational Therapy; the Florida Boards of Social Work, Mental Health Counseling and Marriage and Family Therapy, Psychology & School Psychology, Dietetics & Nutrition, Speech-Language Pathology and Audiology, and Occupational Therapy Practice; the Ohio Counselor, Social Worker & MFT Board and Board of Speech-Language Pathology and Audiology; the South Carolina Board of Professional Counselors & MFTs; the Texas Board of Examiners of Marriage & Family Therapists and State Board of Social Worker Examiners; and are CE Broker compliant (all courses are reported within a few days of completion).